OVR Clubs and Parents:

 As more details become available, we will provide timely updates.
 Keep in mind that future local, state or national decisions may impact some of the answers below.

 *** Click on the questions below to open the collapsible content. ***

 The OVR Board of Directors voted to regretfully cancel the remainder of the season, as announced on March 23.
 The decision was not taken lightly.
-The season was already suspended until at least April 15 by USA Volleyball, in addition to state orders banning "mass gatherings" and orders to "stay home".
+The season is suspended due to state orders banning "mass gatherings" and orders to "stay home".
 We based our decisions on what we know now, not what we "hope" will happen.
 State and federal healthcare experts do not indicate there will be significant, sustained relief from this pandemic during the next two months.
 In fact, the Center for Disease Control (CDC) recommended as of March 15 that the limitation on mass gatherings be in effect for eight weeks, which would put us in the middle of May.
 The health and welfare of our 23,000 members was at the heart of this decision.
 Despite a grim short-term outlook, we have left our options open if circumstances allow for volleyball activities to resume at any point in the future.
 The situation changes daily, still leaving many questions for all of us.

 Current USAV memberships will remain active and intact for the duration of the 2019-2020 membership season.
 This ensures our members will be eligible to participate in any USAV-sanctioned activities if opportunities present themselves, including within the OVR, in other USAV regions, at National Qualifiers, or at the USAV National Championships.